coastalwhite/intro-power-analysis/src/aes/capture.md

 > * Doing a power trace of a run of our algorithm
 > * Saving multiple power traces to a file

-[AES] is a lot more complex than [RSA].
-Although looking at one trace of [RSA] can give you a lot of information about the key used, with [AES] it is a lot more common to take multiple traces and average them out.
-Here we are gonna have a look at how we can upload the [AES] source code to the [ChipWhisperer] target board, and then capture multiple power traces.
+Cracking the key used by [AES] with [Power Analysis] is a lot more complex than was the case with [RSA].
+Looking at one trace of a [RSA] decryption can potentially give you all the information you need to crack the private key.
+With [AES] and, more generally, with [Correlation Power Analysis], it is necessary to take multiple traces and average those power traces out.
+In this chapter we are going to have a look at how we can set up a [ChipWhisperer] to measure power traces.
+Afterwards, we are going to do some traces and learn how to save them so we can later do more detailed analysis on them.

 ## Base setup